facebookresearch/SlowFast/README.md

 PySlowFast is written and maintained by [Haoqi Fan](https://haoqifan.github.io/), [Yanghao Li](https://lyttonhao.github.io/), [Bo Xiong](https://www.cs.utexas.edu/~bxiong/), [Wan-Yen Lo](https://www.linkedin.com/in/wanyenlo/), [Christoph Feichtenhofer](https://feichtenhofer.github.io/).

 ## Citing PySlowFast
-If you find PySlowFast useful in your research, please use the following BibTeX entry to cite this work.
+If you find PySlowFast useful in your research, please use the following BibTeX entry for citation.
 ```BibTeX
 @misc{fan2020pyslowfast,
   author =       {Haoqi Fan and Yanghao Li and Bo Xiong and Wan-Yen Lo and